d2l-ai/d2l-en/chapter_recommender-systems/movielens.md

 print(data.head(5))
 ```

-We can see that each line consists of four columns, including "user id" (1--943), "item id" (1--1682), "rating" (1--5) and "timestamp".
+We can see that each line consists of four columns, including "user id" 1-943, "item id" 1-1682, "rating" 1-5 and "timestamp".
 We can construct an interaction matrix of size $n \times m$, where $n$ and $m$ are the number of users and the number of items respectively.
-This dataset only records the existing ratings and most of the values in the interaction matrix are unknown as users have not rated the majority of movies.
-We alsoe show the sparsity of this dataset.
+This dataset only records the existing ratings, so we can also call it rating matrix and we will use interaction matrix and rating matrix interchangeably in case that the values of this matrix represent exact ratings.
+Most of the values in the rating matrix are unknown as users have not rated the majority of movies.
+We also show the sparsity of this dataset.
 The sparsity is defined as `1 - number of nonzero entries / ( number of users * number of items)`.
 Clearly, the interaction matrix is extremely sparse (sparsity = 93.695%).
 The case in datasets from large scale real-world applications can be even worse, and data sparsity has been a long-standing challenge in building recommender systems.
 A viable solution is to use additional information such as user/item features to allievate the sparsity.

 We then plot the distribution of the count of different ratings.
 As expected, it appears to be a normal distribution, with most ratings centered at 3-4.